How Will Rising Interest Rates Affect My Retirement?

 Pros of Higher Interest Rates for Retirees

 Fixed-income investments tend to benefit from higher interest rates.
-Their yields — the value they gain — tend to rise when interest rates go up.
+Their yields — the interest they pay on your investment — tend to rise when interest rates go up.
 These are investment options that typically provide a steady income stream.
 They also typically have lower risk than stocks.

 - Certificates of deposit (CDs)